 The Kickstart and Ultra helmet both come with one black lycra padding set.

 The Matrix and Street both come with 2 different padding sets.
 The MIPS versions of these helmets come with the same paddings in black to better match with the yellow MIPS layer.

 (Photo is for reference only)

-The red padding is thicker and more suitable for smaller heads.
-For larger heads, the thinner turquoise padding will probably fit you best.
-Every head is different, so we recommend to try out both paddings and also mix and match, to get the best fit for your head.
+Half of the padding set is thicker and more suitable for smaller heads.
+For larger heads, the thinner padding will probably fit you best.
+Every head is different, so we recommend trying out both paddings and also mix and match, to get the best fit for your head.